You can't want what you can't see

 Most people think career is about choice or preference.
 It is mostly about exposure.
 Doors you do not know are there, you cannot knock on.

 Till well after I completed my engineering, I was not aware that Life Coach is something you can be.
 As a professional, that is.
 Till yesterday I did not know about âwellness retreat operatorâ.
 And did you hear about the company which is trying to hire for the role of a professional AI bully?
 Apparently the role is supposed to be for stress testing new AI models.
-How many roles like this are sitting outside your current frame, right now?

 World's meanest employee - 2027.